Firekast-io/firekast-docs/source/index.html.md

 [Cocoapods](https://guides.cocoapods.org/using/getting-started.html) for iOS, and [Gradle](https://developer.android.com/studio/build/dependencies.html) for android.

-Our javascript / typscript SDK is not yet avaible on the public npm registry.
-We would love to hear from you if you would like to get our Node JS package.
+Our javascript SDK is not yet available on the public npm registry.
+Please, <a href="https://firekast.zendesk.com/hc/en-gb/requests/new">let us know</a> if you would love so.

 <aside class="notice lang-specific javascript">
 You must replace <code>YOUR_API_KEY</code> with your personal <a href="#api-key">API key</a>, available in the Firekast dashboard.</a>.